elliottback/permanent-residency-in-japan/permanent-residency-in-japan.md

 this guide successfully to convert their status from Engineer/Specialist in Humanities visa to PR.

-This document is written toward foreign immigrant working in Japan who wish to apply to PR through the point-based system for highly skilled professionals.
+This document is written toward foreign immigrants working in Japan who wish to apply to PR through the point-based system for highly skilled professionals.
 People who wish to apply to PR through different means (spouse of a Japanese citizen…) may still find the information below useful.